wlads/reefpoints/source/posts/2014-05-01-alert-messages-in-ember-apps.md

 So for the time being you'll need to copy/paste.
 We'll be extracting it into a plugin soon enough.

-Basically Woof will inject itself into your routes, controllers, and components.
+Basically, Woof will inject itself into your routes, controllers, and components.
 You will need to embed the Woof component somewhere in your
 templates: